eeoviosa/Snake/README.md

+# Snake-Game
-The code will run on the port labeled desktop, if the port is not shown add manually, port 6080. password is "vscode"
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".